All Products

 • OK: Data is recorded normally.

-• NODATA: No network traffic is sent to or from the network interface during the capture window.
-This status is common for standby systems, during off-peak hours, or when configuration issues cause a lack of traffic.
+• NODATA: No network traffic was sent to or from the network interface during the capture window.
+Common for standby systems, off-peak hours, or when configuration issues cause a lack of traffic.

-• SKIPDATA: Some flow log records are skipped during the capture window.
-This is common in high-traffic environments or during traffic bursts that overload internal systems, which prevents traffic from being captured and results in skipped records.
+• SKIPDATA: Some flow log records were skipped during the capture window.
+Common during traffic bursts or in high-traffic environments that exceed internal capture capacity.

 action